 How to convert WhatsApp voice notes to text

-The entire workflow runs in five steps, from opening WhatsApp to receiving a PDF with every voice note transcribed.
+The workflow runs in five steps, from opening WhatsApp to receiving a PDF with successful transcripts for the supported voice notes included in the export.

 After selecting Including Media, WhatsApp generates a ZIP file and opens the share sheet.
 On iPhone, tap Save to Files and choose a folder (On My iPhone → Downloads is reliable).
 On Android, share the ZIP to your file manager, Google Drive, or email it to yourself.
 The ZIP is now a real file on your device, ready to upload.

-Open chattopdf.app in a browser on your phone or desktop.
-Drag and drop the ZIP onto the upload area, or tap the area to open a file picker and select the ZIP you just saved.
-The uploader validates the file and shows a preview: total messages, number of voice notes detected, and an estimated output size.
-This preview is free — no payment yet.
+Open the WhatsApp audio-to-text converter in a browser on your phone or desktop.
+Drag and drop the original ZIP onto the upload area, or tap the area to select it.
+The uploader validates the file and shows a preview with the parsed chat and detected voice-note count before payment.
+Confirm that the conversation and count look plausible before continuing.

 What the output looks like